Nick Carter

 Nickolas Gene Carter (born January 28, 1980) is an American singer and a member of the vocal group Backstreet Boys.
-As of 2015, Carter has released three solo albums, Now or Never, I'm Taking Off and All American, during breaks between Backstreet Boys schedules, and a collaboration with Jordan Knight titled Nick & Knight.
+As of 2015, he has released three solo albums, Now or Never, I'm Taking Off and All American, during breaks between Backstreet Boys schedules, and a collaboration with Jordan Knight titled Nick & Knight.
 He has made occasional television appearances and starred in his own reality shows, House of Carters and I (Heart) Nick Carter.

 Early life

-Carter was born in Jamestown, New York, where his parents, Jane Elizabeth (née Spaulding, previously Carter) and Robert Carter, owned a bar called the Yankee Rebel in Westfield, New York.
-He has English, Welsh, Irish, and German ancestry.
+Carter was born in Jamestown, New York, where his parents, Jane Eleonora Schneck (née Spaulding, previously Carter) and Robert Carter (d.
+2017), owned a bar called the Yankee Rebel in Westfield, New York.
+His ancestry is primarily North and West European.
 Several years later, when Carter was four, the family moved to Ruskin, Florida, near Tampa, and managed the Garden Villa Retirement Home, where they added to the family.

-Carter's siblings include Leslie Carter (1986–2012) and Aaron Carter (1987–2022).
+Carter's siblings include Leslie Carter (1986–2012), Aaron Carter (1987–2022), Angel Carter (born 1987), and Bobbie Jean Carter (1982–2023).
+He stated in the Fall 1999 issue of the teen magazine J-14 that "...I have lots of siblings.
+My dad, who's an only child, got all the attention [from his parents when he was a kid], but he had to make friends.
+I could make friends, but I always knew I had someone to play with and hang out with."